 Back outside, repeat the same process to get to the targets on the northern side.
 When you get to the doorway though, turn around and go use the next target to get to the highest point.
 There’s a bridge here with a Gerudo patrolling back and forth.
 Shoot her down when she’s not looking (or wear the Stone Mask) and run to the opposite side where you’ll find a door.

 Here, you’ll be in a room with three Gerudos patrolling back and forth and a large chest in the middle containing a Silver Rupee (100).
-To get it, either wear the Stone Mask and simply… open it… or shoot all three of the guards with Arrows, run and open it, then quickly run up the ramp before they see you.
+To get it, either wear the Stone Mask and simply… open it… or shoot all three of the guards with arrows, run and open it, then quickly run up the ramp before they see you.
 You have to be very quick to pull it off, but it is possible.
 Snag it if you like, then enter the next door where you’ll fight another Pirate.
-After the other two we’ve already faced, she should be easy.
+After the other two you’ve already faced, she should be easy.

 8.3 Pinnacle Rock

-With our Bottles empty and a Pictograph of a Gerudo, go to the shore of Great Bay and enter the little house on the right called the Fisherman’s Hut.
-Inside, you can chat with the Fisherman if you like, who explains that the waters of Great Bay have been uncomfortably warm lately, causing the fish to be scarce.
+With your Bottles empty and a Pictograph of a Gerudo, go to the shore of Great Bay and enter the little house on the right called the Fisherman’s Hut.
+Inside, you can chat with the Fisherman if you’d like, who explains that the waters of Great Bay have been uncomfortably warm lately, causing the fish to be scarce.
 Also, the waters have been very murky, making it impossible to go very far without getting lost and winding up back at shore.
 Next to him is a tank with a Seahorse in it.
 If you speak to it, it’ll ask you to help it by taking it back to Pinnacle Rock.
 The Fisherman will offer to give it to you, in exchange for a picture of one of the “female pirates.”
 Hand over the Pictograph of the Gerudo we took earlier and he’ll fork over the goods in a Bottle.

 Sea Snake Lair

-This place is made of eight holes in the walls (two at each level) that each hold a Deep Python, also known as a Sea Snake.
+This place is contains eight holes in the walls (two at each level) that each hold a Deep Python, also known as a Sea Snake.
 When you get close, they’ll come out and swing their head back and forth trying to grab you.
 To defeat them, first you have to lure them out.
 At this point, you have two options:

 – Swim around to avoid them, then swim into their vulnerable neck and press R to use the Electric Barrier which will damage them.